 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of autonomy with ADL's generally correlates with successful rehabilitation services.
+This is the percent of short-term care residents who saw functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for Columbus, OH